It is not what the pastor is out there doing that counts, but what Christ is doing through the pastor. – Steve Seamands

 - an immature knowledge of what Kingdom advancement requires

 Peter Scazzero writes about the havoc wreaked “when we become so preoccupied with achieving objectives that we are unwilling or unable to listen to others and create an unsustainable pace for those serving with us.
 The shadow motivation might be a desperate need to receive praise from others for our work …”

 I’m exposed by Scazzero’s insight.
 Laid bare.
 Lord, have mercy.

 If immature and unhealthy motives are the sickness, then what is the cure?
 Sanctification is the work of confronting our impure motives and finding ways to heal them.
 Scazzero calls it “self-exegesis.”
 It is the hidden, quiet, spiritual work of examining ourselves, piece by piece (not to become self-absorbed, but to become whole), drawing out every impurity and laying it before the Holy Spirit for scrutiny and healing.
 It is about being still and knowing not just God but what God knows about me.
-It isn’t just confession, but a willingness to change toward Christ’s values and life.
+It isn’t just confession, but repentance — a willingness to change toward Christ’s values and life.